Come Back in One Piece

 "Come Back in One Piece" is a song recorded by American singer Aaliyah, featuring a guest appearance by American rapper DMX, for the soundtrack to the 2000 film Romeo Must Die.
 It was written by DMX, Stephen Garrett, Irv Gotti, Rob Meys, George Clinton, Bernie Worrell and William Collins, while the production was handled by Gotti and Lil Rob.
 The song was released as the second single from Romeo Must Die on June 6, 2000, by Blackground Records and Virgin Records.

-Upon its release, "Come Back in One Piece" received acclaim from music critics.
+Upon its release, "Come Back in One Piece" received generally favorable reviews from music critics, with many critics praising the chemistry between Aaliyah and DMX.
 However, it failed to enter the US Billboard Hot 100, peaking at number 17 on its extension chart Bubbling Under Hot 100 Singles.
 Internationally, the song was released as a double A-side single with "I Don't Wanna".
 The accompanying music video for "Come Back in One Piece" was directed by Little X and featured an "authentic" street theme, mixed with scenes from Romeo Must Die.

-Background and development
+Background

 In 1999, Aaliyah landed her first film role in Romeo Must Die (2000), a loose adaptation of William Shakespeare's Romeo and Juliet.
 Aaliyah starred opposite martial artist Jet Li, playing a couple who fall in love amid their warring families.
 It grossed US$18.6 million in its first weekend, reaching number two at the box office.
 In addition to acting, Aaliyah served as an executive producer of the film soundtrack, to which she contributed four songs, including "Come Back in One Piece".
 Aaliyah revealed that the production team "actually talked about the soundtrack before we even shot the movie".

 In a 2011 interview with Billboard, DMX stated that Aaliyah and Romeo Must Die's producer Joel Silver personally asked him to be a part of the film, stating: "When I was on tour, her and Joel Silver came to my dressing room to see if I wanted to be a part of the movie", adding: "Most people would have their people call, but she came herself.
 I'm like, 'Is this a trick question?
 You have to ask me if I want to be in a movie with Aaliyah?
 Hell yeah.'
 We [then] met up in Vancouver to [do] Romeo Must Die."